 Passion for Languages and Teaching

 Patricia is also a qualified English tutor, having trained with Trinity College, London.
-She obtained as well her Cambridge Proficiency in English (CPE), the University of Cambridge-Cambridge English Language Assessment’s most advanced examination, and the international Business English Certificate.
+She also obtained her Cambridge Proficiency in English (CPE), the University of Cambridge-Cambridge English Language Assessment’s most advanced examination, the IELTS, and the international Business English Certificate.
+She has attended many workshops, conferences and seminars on language acquisition and training, management of educational institutions, and course development.
 Before coming to Buckingham Patricia worked for many years as an English Teacher and Language Course Developer in Argentina.
-She prepared students for entry into university in countries worldwide and helped dozens of students take Cambridge Language Assessment and British Council examinations.
+She prepared students for entry into university and helped dozens of students take Cambridge Language Assessment and British Council examinations.
 She also developed and delivered corporate skills and language training for business companies in Buenos Aires.
 In 1999 she introduced Drops of Knowledge as an educational method to encourage those interested in enhancing the potential in their lives and careers by gradually-but continuously-seeking to acquire knowledge and gaining from any and every educational experience.
-These days however knowledge is not only what is important but how one understands it and makes use of it.
+These days however, it’s clearer that knowledge is not sufficient and how one understands this information and puts it into practice is as important.
 This is the reason behind a reinforced belief in the development of essential skills such as problem solving and interpersonal communication which has taken Patricia to develop many new projects.
-Patricia has also taught Spanish, EFL, EAP, and ESOL in the UK.
+Patricia has also taught Spanish, EFL, EAP, Business English and ESOL in the UK.